burallib/bioprocess-data-analyzer/README.md

 * **Do not** use absolute clock time (e.g., "14:30:00") or date formats, as the mathematical engine and the X-axis scaling require continuous numerical values to perform regressions and chart plotting accurately.
 ---

-## ✨ Key Features & Technical Details
+## Key Features & Technical Details

 ### 1. Dynamic Import Engine
 * **Local & Cloud Support:** Upload local files or paste public Google Sheets links directly.
 * **Intelligent Parsing:** The backend uses a custom URL manipulation technique (`/export?format=xlsx`) to bypass the standard Google Sheets API constraints, ensuring a robust and error-free data ingestion process using native `pandas.read_excel`.
 * **Out-of-bounds Protection:** The app dynamically slices the dataframe (`iloc`).
-If you specify an ending column (e.g., 'Z') that exceeds the actual data width, the application safely truncates the selection without crashing.
+If you mistakenly specify an ending column (e.g., 'Z') that exceeds the actual data width, the application safely truncates the selection without crashing.

 ### 2. Advanced Graphical Visualization
 * **Phase Shadowing:** The charts automatically shade the background to distinguish between distinct bioprocess phases: